What is colonialism and what is a colonial state?

 Indeed, the originality of the South Asian colonial state lay precisely in this difference: a historical paradox, it was an autocracy set up and sustained in the East by the foremost democracy of the Western world.

 Nonsense!
 The foremost democracy was the US which ethnically cleansed the indigenous inhabitants while importing African slaves.
 England prior to 1832 was a limited monarchy with a highly restricted franchise.
 It wasn't till 1867 that one could say with certainty that it would evolve into an American style democracy.
-But this was because the Civil War had shown that a democracy can mobilize resources for 'total war' in a superior manner to limited monarchies or even the Imperial realms of Russian autocrat.
+But this was because the Civil War had shown that a democracy can mobilize resources for 'total war' in a superior manner to limited monarchies or even the Imperial realms of the Russian autocrat.

 It was not possible for that non-hegemonic state to assimilate the civil society of the colonized to itself.